-The goal of this task is to operate LDES systems to demonstrate multiple use cases culminating in the ability for the LDES based microgrid to simulate how to seamlessly transition between island and non-island operation during a public safety power shut off (PSPS) or other outage utilizing 100 percent renewable generation for multiple days in a row.
+The goal of this task is to operate the microgrid and LDES to demonstrate multiple use cases culminating in the ability for the LDES based microgrid to seamlessly transition between island and non-island operation during a PSPS or other outage utilizing 100 percent renewable generation for multiple days in a row.

-- Develop a Use Case Testing Plan, prior to completion of the installation that includes the following at a minimum: - Systems to be tested - Sequence of testing and startup period - Goals and expected outcomes of the process - Definition of successful results - Roles and responsibilities of the parties - Test the LDES and microgrid under the following Use Cases (all Use Cases will be administered while grid connected and while islanded): - 50 kilowatt discharge for 10 hours. - 24-hour 100 percent renewable operation with on-site renewable generation - Simulate emergency load support during PSPS or other outage events or during times of peak electric grid demand - Track data and report on simulated participation in the Emergency Load Reduction pilot program and other Merchant Market Models. - Prepare a LDES Operations and Analysis Report with the results of the Use Cases test - Prepare a LDES Performance Presentation with the results of the Use Cases test - Prepare a CPR Report #3 and participate in CPR Meeting, per subtask 1.3
+- Develop a Microgrid System Testing and Commissioning Plan, prior to completion of installation, that includes the following at a minimum: - Microgrid subsystems to be tested - Sequence of microgrid system testing and startup period - Goals and expected functionality of the microgrid system - Definition of successful results to demonstrate support of site load during PSPS, other outage events, or to reduce load during peak demand - Roles and responsibilities of the parties - Test the LDES and microgrid under the following use cases both while grid connected and while islanded: - o 67 MW discharge for 10 hrs. - o 24-hour 100 percent renewable operation with on-site renewable generation - Emergency load support during PSPS or other outage events or during times of peak electric grid demand - Track data and report on participation in the Emergency Load Reduction Program. - Discharge a 7MW/28MWh LDES asset as a local grid serving merchant asset capable of responding to ELRP events. - Prepare a Microgrid Operations and Analysis Report with the results of testing for each Use Cases

-- Use Case Testing Plan
+- Prepare a Microgrid System Performance Presentation with the results of the Use Cases - Prepare a CPR Report #4 and participate in CPR Meeting, per subtask 1.3

-- LDES Operations and Market Analysis Report
+- Microgrid System Testing and Commissioning Plan (Draft and Final)

-- LDES Performance Presentation
+- Microgrid Operations and Analysis Report

-- CPR Report #3
+- Microgrid Performance Presentation

-TASK 7: MEASUREMENT AND VERIFICATION
+- CPR Report #4

-The team will measure and verify the performance of the microgrid and LDES technologies and compare to projected performance.
-The goal of this task is to report the benefits resulting from this project by performing measurement and verification (M&V) of GHG and energy consumption reduction.
+TASK 7: MONITORING, VERIFICATION, AND PERFORMANCE EVALUATION The team will measure and verify the performance of the microgrid and LDES technologies and compare to projected performance.
+The goal of this task is to conduct measurement and validation of the microgrid and LDES technologies, and to periodically evaluate and report on their performance in a number of use cases, and to report the benefits resulting from this project by performing measurement and verification (M&V) of GHG and energy consumption reduction.